SarahSexton/MAMjam/README.md

   Unity packages and those label gizmos."
 * "I had a lot of fun.
 I’m going to figure out how to integrate the audio I created into Unity."
+* "I thought the Jam went pretty well, which is why I want to see the game through to completion.
+I think maybe we spent too long planning."

 Wish we knew beforehand: